(c) 2024 PillSync.com

 Less Common Adverse Reactions

-Adverse reactions reported in 1% or less of VOQUEZNA-treated patients in the healing or maintenance phase of the United States trial are:
+Adverse reactions reported in 1% or less of VOQUEZNA-treated patients for the healing or maintenance of healed erosive esophagitis or for the relief of heartburn associated with non-erosive gastroesophageal reflux disease in the United States trials are:

 Blood and lymphatic system disorders: anemia, lymphocytosis